The Pioneer’s Menu

 But that is not all.
 Beyond worrying about solid foods, Master Carlos sought to complement them with teas, using what nature offers as cures for man’s ailments.
 “Our body is a machine running on blood.
 If the blood is pure, the machine runs well”, says Carlos Gracie Jr. “My father’s objective was to make sure the family’s fighters were well, or in other words, free of any illness that might arise and postpone a combat”, he concludes.

-Proud of the legacy left by his father, Carlos Gracie Jr. and Reyla agreed particularly on one point: to reduce Master Carlos’ science to being a simple diet is to diminish the importance of his work.
+Proud of the legacy left by his father, Carlos Gracie Jr. and Reila agreed particularly on one point: to reduce Master Carlos’ science to being a simple method is to diminish the importance of his work.
 “He foresaw so many recent scientific discoveries, such as the important role of beta carotene, a substance found in papayas and carrots, the concept of free-radicals and orthomolecular medicine.
 That goes without mentioning his being a pioneer with his habit of eating açaí, drinking watermelon juice, coconut water and smoothies”, says Reyla.
 Carlinhos adds: “Everyone should supplement their work with nutrition.
 We opened the eyes of our students to this and they influenced others.
 Since then health-food restaurants, juice houses and a whole wave of healthy living have arisen.
 I see my father as a great precursor to healthy nourishment here in Brazil”, Carlinhos affirms.